zbentley/gdb-inject-perl/README.md

 	* This option is required.
 * **--code CODE**
 	* String of code that will be injected into the Perl process at PID and run.
 This code will have access to a special file handle, $fh, which connects it to inject.pl.
 When $fh is written to, the output will be returned by inject.pl.
-If CODE is ommitted, it defaults to printing the value of Carp::longmess to $fh.
+If CODE is omitted, it defaults to printing the value of Carp::longmess to $fh.
 	* CODE should not perform complex alterations or change the state of the program being attached to.
 	* CODE may not contain double quotation marks or Perl code that does not compile with strict and warnings.
 To bypass these restrictions, use --force.
 * **--verbose**